RaulCancho/RaulCancho/README.md

 # About me 👋

-Hey everyone, my name is Raul Cancho, and I am a third year Computer Engineering major with a minor in Data Science and Electrical Engineering.
+Hey everyone, my name is Raul Cancho, and I am a third year Computer Engineering and Electrical Engineering major with a minor in Data Science.
 I am looking to work with embedded systems and power.

 I am from Northern Virginia, but I currently go to school at the University of Virginia.